CCBlueX/Documentation/md/tutorials/change_version.md

 - **What to Do:** Use the Version Selector in LiquidBounce.
   - You'll find it in the **top-right corner of the Multiplayer menu**.
-  - Select the version required by the server, and ViaFabricPlus will adapt to mimic that version.
+  - Select the version required by the server, and ViaFabricPlus will change your game to mimic that version.
-    > Note: This is not a perfect version replication but works for most cases.

 - **Technical Info:** This feature uses **[ViaFabricPlus](https://modrinth.com/mod/viafabricplus)**, a Fabric mod that enables connecting to almost any Minecraft server version.
 It includes numerous gameplay fixes for compatibility, such as movement, block/entity collisions, and rendering adjustments.
 ViaFabricPlus supports:
   - **Release:** 1.0.0 - 1.21.3